Pinezići

 Pinezići is a village on the island of Krk, Croatia.
 It is situated in the western part of the island, 9km from the city of Krk.
+Nearby Pinezići is Valbiska, a ferry port that operates ferries to Lopar on Rab and Merag on Cres.

 Population

 According to the last census of 2011, there were 196 inhabitants in Pinezići.
 This is an increase from 134 inhabitants from the 2001 census.

+Governance

+Local

+It is the seat of the Local Committee of Skrpčić-Pinezić, encompassing itself and Skrbčići.

 Economy

 Residents of Pinezići are mainly engaged in farming, fishing, and more recently tourism.
 The main beach is situated in the bay "Jert".